henryaj/ambient/README.md

 _For a sounder sleep_

+**Hey!
+This is currently very alpha.
+Things may break.
+Let me know if it works for you.**

 [BOSH Lite](https://github.com/cloudfoundry/bosh-lite) tends to die when your machine goes to sleep and wakes up.

 Ambien suspends your BOSH Lite VM on system sleep, and resumes it on system wake.